oliwerhelsen/luminor/docs/11-mail.md

 # Mail

-Lumina provides a clean, fluent API for sending emails with support for multiple transports and queue integration.
+Luminor provides a clean, fluent API for sending emails with support for multiple transports and queue integration.

 ## Configuration